DHI/mikeio/docs/dfsu-3d.md

 ```

-And apart from the basic dfsu functionality, Dfsu3D has the below additional *methods*:
+And in addition to from the basic dfsu functionality, Dfsu3D has the below additional *methods*:

 ```{eval-rst}
 .. autosummary::